-2.2.1 Wholesale gas market
+2.2.1 Wholesale market

 The natural gas market in Finland is relatively isolated and small.
-In 2008, natural gas consumption in Finland totalled 4.7 bcm, which was imported from Russia by Gasum Oy acting as the sole wholesale supplier in Finland.
+In 2009, natural gas consumption in Finland totalled 4.1 bcm, which was imported from Russia by Gasum Oy acting as the sole wholesale supplier in Finland.
 Pricing of the natural gas is based on oil price, and additionally, the price on coal and domestic market energy prices.
 The wholesale supply of natural gas to the Finnish end-users and retailers is for the majority of the users based on public tariff.
 However, there are few wholesale customers who still continue to buy natural gas based on fixed-term contracts they entered into before the Natural Gas Market Act.

 Large users account for the bulk of natural gas consumption in Finland.
-Energy and power companies, which use natural gas to co-generate heat and power, use over 50 per cent and pulp and paper companies over 30 per cent of Finland's total gas consumption.
-Natural gas accounts for approximately 11 per cent of Finland's total energy consumption.
+Energy and power companies, which use the bulk of natural gas to co-generate heat and power, used 55.3 per cent with industry consuming 44.7 per cent.
+The key industrial sectors were pulp and paper and chemical industries whose consumption corresponded to 42.1 per cent of Finland's total gas consumption.
+Natural gas accounts for approximately 10 per cent of Finland's total energy consumption.